 Supplies You Need for SubQ Testosterone

-• Alcohol wipes -- one for the vial stopper, one for your injection site.
+• Alcohol wipes: one for the vial stopper, one for your injection site.
+For the hygiene workflow, see our alcohol wipes injection guide.

-• Sharps container -- a locking 1.8L Sharpsafe is right-sized for home TRT use.
+• Sharps container: a locking 1.8L Sharpsafe is commonly suitable for many home TRT setups; choose a size based on injection frequency and local disposal options.
 Dispose of your used syringe immediately after each injection.

 Step-by-Step: SubQ Testosterone Injection